ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

 ### Thumbnails

 The new thumbnails API allows you to easily choose an image for each content.
-For more information, see [Extending thumbnails](../extending/extending_thumbnails.md).
+For more information, see [Extending thumbnails](https://doc.ibexa.co/en/latest/extending/extending_thumbnails).

 ### Type hints for Public API

-Strict types have been added to Public API methods, for full list see [backwards compatibility breaks](ez_platform_v3.0_deprecations.md#strict-types-for-php-api).
+Strict types have been added to Public API methods.
+For a complete list, see [backwards compatibility breaks](https://doc.ibexa.co/en/latest/releases/ez_platform_v3.0_deprecations/#strict-types-for-php-api).

 ## Other changes

 ### GraphQL

-In GraphQL, you can now [query Locations and their children](../api/graphql_queries.md#querying-locations).
+In GraphQL, you can now [query Locations and their children](https://doc.ibexa.co/en/latest/api/graphql_queries/#querying-locations).

 ### Translations